top of page

 Key differences (June):

-We use June when the goal is a shade bed that feels natural and layered—where everything looks like it belongs together instead of looking “placed.”
+We use June when we aim for a shade bed that feels natural and layered—where everything looks like it belongs together instead of appearing “placed.”

 Variegated Hosta ‘June’ foliage with layered heart-shaped leaves, showing blue-green margins and golden-yellow centers, creating a lush shade-garden groundcover.